Joe Root: 2020: West Indies & Pakistan

 In order to be present for the birth of his second child, Root missed the first Test of the three match series against West Indies.
-England lost the match; Root returned to captain the side to a 2–1 series victory, with his most significant innings being a score of 68 not out to set up a declaration in the final Test.
+England lost the match; Root returned to captain the team to a 2–1 series victory, with his most significant innings being a score of 68 not out to set up a declaration in the final Test.

 Root captained England to a second series win of the summer with a 1–0 win in the three Test series against Pakistan: England won the first Test followed by two rain-affected draws.

 In November 2020, Root was nominated for the Sir Garfield Sobers Award for ICC Male Cricketer of the Decade and the award for Test cricketer of the decade.

 2021: Sri Lanka & India

 Root led England for the two match Test series against Sri Lanka, which was previously postponed due to the COVID-19 pandemic.
 In the first Test, Root scored 228, his 18th Test century and his first for 13 months.
 For his efforts (which led to England winning by 7 wickets), he was named Man of the Match.
 Root's run of form continued into the second, where, by scoring 186, he became the first Englishman since David Gower to pass 150 in consecutive Tests.
 During the innings he also overtook Geoffrey Boycott, Kevin Pietersen and Gower to become the fourth-highest Test run-scorer for England.
 On 29 June 2021, in the opening fixture against Sri Lanka, Root played in his 150th ODI match.
 In the same match, Root also scored his 6,000th run in ODI cricket, making him the fourth fastest player (in terms of innings) to reach 6000 runs.

 Later in the summer, Root continued his good form in Tests, with centuries in each of the first three games in the series against India seeing him return to the top of the ICC Test batting rankings.
 As a team England fared less well, trailing the series 2–1 when the final Test was postponed due to COVID-19.